HaxeFoundation/HaxeManual/md/manual/cr-resources.md

 ```

-The return type of **getBytes** method is `haxe.io.Bytes`, an object providing access to individual bytes of the data.
+The return type of **getBytes** method is `haxe.io.Bytes`, which is an object providing access to individual bytes of the data.

 ### 8.3.4 Implementation details

-Haxe uses target platform's native resource embedding, if there is one, providing its own implementation otherwise.
+Haxe uses the target platform's native resource embedding if there is one, otherwise it provides its own implementation.

 * **Flash** resources are embedded as ByteArray definitions
 * **C#** resources are included in the compiled assembly